Admission & Auditions

 Steps to Apply and Audition:

 - Apply to USD.
 No notification of admittance or scholarship award can be made until you have been admitted to USD.
 Early application enhances opportunities for scholarships and graduate assistantships.
-While it is recommended that you apply by January 15, we accept applications on a rolling basis until March 15.
+While it is recommended that you apply by January 15, we accept undergraduate applications on a rolling basis throughout the year.
+Graduate student applications are preferred by March 15.

 - Prospective Undergraduate Students Application Process